Yalanji artists will have a more comfortable and efficient workspace, thanks to a major refurbishment of Yalanji Art Centre in Mossman Gorge.

-To make this happen, government and communities need to work together to:
+To make this happen, governments and communities are working together to:

-Supporting Aboriginal and Torres Strait Islander people to come up with their own solutions to suit their particular communities is essential to realise real gains against the Closing the Gap targets to improve the lives of Aboriginal and Torres Strait Islander people.
+Supporting Aboriginal and Torres Strait Islander people to come up with their own solutions to suit their particular communities is essential to improving outcomes for Aboriginal and Torres Strait Islanders in remote Australia.

 The new community store at Beswick, Northern Territory has created local jobs, including for artists who painted a mural on the store.